 While every lawsuit has its own set of circumstances to it, a cerebral palsy lawyer specializes in helping their clients to sue over medical negligence cases.
-There are plenty of instances where CP occurs because of natural causes and, when this is the case, there is little recourse for the family than to press ahead and do their best to take care of their child.
+There are plenty of instances where Cerebral Palsy occurs because of natural causes and, when this is the case, there is little recourse for the family than to press ahead and do their best to take care of their child.
 Where medical negligence was an issue, however, an attorney may be able to provide significant assistance in making sure that the family doesn’t face down the situation on their own.

 What is Negligence?